seal-io/hermitcrab/README.md

 ## Background

-When we drive [Terraform](https://www.terraform.io/) at some automation scenarios, like CI, automatic deployment, etc., we need to download the Terraform Provider plugins from the Internet by `terraform init`.
+When we drive [Terraform](https://www.terraform.io/) at some automation scenarios, like CI, automatic deployment, etc., we need to download the Provider plugins from the internet by `init` command.

-However, depending on [Terraform Provider Registry Protocol](https://developer.hashicorp.com/terraform/internals/provider-registry-protocol), we may download a plugin that is not cached from an unstable networking remote.
+Depending on [Terraform Provider Registry Protocol](https://developer.hashicorp.com/terraform/internals/provider-registry-protocol), we may download a plugin that is not cached from an unstable networking remote.

-To migrate the effect of unstable networking, Terraform provides two ways to solve this: [Implied Mirroring](https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories) and [Network Mirroring](https://developer.hashicorp.com/terraform/cli/config/config-file#network_mirror).
+To mitigate the effect of unstable networking, there are two ways to solve this: [Implied Mirroring](https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories) and [Network Mirroring](https://developer.hashicorp.com/terraform/cli/config/config-file#network_mirror).

-As far as **Implied Mirroring** is concerned, it works well when Terraform Provider version matches the [Version Constraints](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).
+As far as **Implied Mirroring** is concerned, it works well when a Provider matches the [Version Constraints](https://developer.hashicorp.com/terraform/language/expressions/version-constraints).
 However, this mode fails when the version is not cached in the local file directory.

 ```
 ╷